|

 NoNewLineChar := all characters without "\n"

-The header has an arbitrary number of lines of the format "key: value".
+The header for each part has an arbitrary number of lines of the format "key: value".
 Possible key values for the header are:

 Position specifications allowed: